EPFL-LAP/fpga23-straight-lsq-interface/README.md

 To synthesize, place and route the generated designs using Vivado, run the following commands from a terminal.

-`cd Dynamatic/etc/dynamatic/fpga23-straight-lsq-interface/experiments
+`cd Dynamatic/etc/dynamatic/fpga23-straight-lsq-interface/experiments`
-chmod +x synth_place_route_test.sh
+`chmod +x synth_place_route_test.sh`
-bash ./synth_place_route_test.sh`
+`bash ./synth_place_route_test.sh`

 The outcome of the above step is the generation of a report with a summary of the timing and area results for each benchmark in the Dynamatic/etc/dynamatic/fpga23-straight-lsq-interface/experiments/synth_place_route_reports/ directory.

 ### Check baselines results

-The results of the two baselines that we referenced in the paper can be found in the baselines/ directory.
+The results of the two baselines that we referenced in the paper can be found in the experiments/baselines/ directory.

 ## Contact